 Waking up later may be especially important for teenagers, who have been shown to have later biological sleep and wake patterns than adults, according to the National Sleep Foundation.

-The board of trustees discussed the proposed schedule change in December and asked Gemma to consult with each campus about whether
+The board of trustees discussed the proposed schedule change in December and asked Gemma to consult with each campus about whether the policy could be implemented by the start of next school year.
+The superintendent said he plans to gather input from principals and possibly bring a final policy back to the board for approval in February.

 This year, Carlmont and Sequoia high schools both start first period at 8 a.m. most days, while Menlo-Atherton starts at 7:50 a.m.
 Carlmont and Woodside both have "zero periods" for a small group of students that start at 7 a.m.